 All the UK guidelines and standards acknowledged that reallocating pavements as cycle tracks is highly inadvisable.
-There are rare exceptions where pavements (called footways in the highway manuals) might be used for cycaling:
+There are rare exceptions where pavements (called footways in the highway manuals) might be used for cycling:

 It is self evident that in all other circumstances cycling on pavements is undesirable for a multitude of reasons.
 Some footpaths and bridal ways might be suitable for cycling.
-However pavements/footways adjacent to roads and running through towns and villages are not suitable places to site cycle-ways!
+However unsegregated pavements/footways adjacent to roads that form the high streets of towns and villages are not suitable places to site heavily used cycle-ways!